jcswanson/eFinance/README.md

 # eFinance
 Group project made with Spring Boot. eFinance is a web application used for loan application and lending account access.
+For a more comprehensive look at how we designed this application read our [Design Documentation](https://github.com/jcswanson/eFinance/blob/main/demonstration/Efinance-Design-Details.pdf).
+This documentation includes relevant UML Modeling of classes and functional activity.

 # Demonstration